GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/install-promote/index.md

 PWA install promotion patterns.

 Why would you want a user to install your app to their home screen?
-The same reason you’d want a user to install your app from any app store.
+The same reason you'd want a user to install your app from any app store.
 Users who install are your most engaged audience.
 Users who install a PWA have better engagement metrics than typical visitors, including more repeat visits, longer time on site and higher conversion rates, often at parity with native app users on mobile devices.

-**If your PWA has use cases where it’s helpful for a user to install your app, for example if you have users who use your app more than once a week, you should be promoting the installation of your PWA within the web UI of your app.**
+**If your PWA has use cases where it's helpful for a user to install your app, for example if you have users who use your app more than once a week, you should be promoting the installation of your PWA within the web UI of your app.**